 The Secretary of the Corporation shall maintain a current list of contact information for Advent House staff.

 All staff and volunteers of Advent House serve at the pleasure of the Board.
-The Board is involved in hiring the executive directors and treasurers.
+The Board is involved in approving the Executive Director and Treasurer.

 Advent House budgets for the forthcoming year must be presented and approved at or before the last meeting of the preceding fiscal year.